MoebiusSolutions/cac-agent/Create-the-cac-agent-Truststore.md

 > which will bypass the SSL context that cac-agent uses.
 >

-By default, cac-agent will query the system truststore, but you can override this with the following truststore:
+cac-agent reads from the following truststore:

 * Windows: ```%USERPROFILE%\.moesol\cac-agent\truststore.jks```
 * Linux: ```~/.moesol/cac-agent/truststore.jks```